bids-standard/bids-specification/CONTRIBUTING.md

 ```
 ### Recommendations for figures

-1. Try to keep the file size of your figure relatively small (inferior to 500 Ko)
+1. Try to keep the file size of your figure relatively small (smaller than 500 Kb)
 to keep the repository light and reduce the load time of the specs
 for people who do not necessarily have broad-band internet.

-1. Figures in the main part of the specification should aim to be for very "comprehensive"
+1. Figures in the main part of the specification should aim to be very "comprehensive"
 but "smaller" figures can find their home in the appendices or the BIDS-starter-kit.

-1. If you are adding a figure (and not picture) make sure to also join a vector format
+1. If you are adding a figure (and not picture) make sure to also supply a vector format
 of that figure (ideally as an `.svg` file) as this makes it easier to edit it in the
 future.